dchuguntsev/Stepik_Home/README.md

 # Stepik_Home
-## Это репозиторий для домашних работ из курса на Stepik
+## This is the Stepik homework repository.